Locations:

 What causes hyperpigmentation?

-Skin gets its color from a substance called melanin, which is made by skin cells.
+Skin gets its color from a substance called melanin.
+Your skin cells make melanin.
 When those skin cells are damaged or unhealthy, they can produce too much melanin.
-The melanin can clump, causing that area to appear darker.
+The melanin can clump together, causing that area to appear darker than the skin around it

 Many things can lead to hyperpigmentation: